megfault/F2FDTNsim/README.md

 ## Instructions

-Before you start, place your mobility input file in the input directory.
+Before you start, place your mobility input file in the input directory (create the directory if it doesn't exist yet).
 The lines of the file have following format:

     n1 n2 b0*e0 b1*e1 ... b2*e2

 where n1 and n2 are integers that identify two nodes, and b_ and e_ define the beginning and end of a contact between the two nodes.
 Time is given in seconds.
 The simulation starts at time 0.

-To run the simulation, start by configuring parameters in the files initialize_data.py and simulate.py and execute:
+To run the simulation, start by configuring parameters in the files initialize_data.py and simulate.py and run the following steps:

-1. python3 model.py  (initialize the data model)
+1. initialize the data model

+    python3 model.py

-2. python3 initialize_data.py (reads the mobility input from the input directory and generates the simulation events)
+2. read the mobility input from the input directory and generate the simulation events

+    python3 initialize_data.py

-3. python3 simulate.py (goes over the simulation events in order of occurrence and collects statistics)
+3. handle the simulation events in order of occurrence and collect statistics

+    python3 simulate.py

-4. python3 analyze_results.py (processes statistics and writes them into the data directory)
+4. process statistics and write them into the data directory (please create one if it doesn't already exist) python3 analyze_results.py

 ## Database connection